yu4321/EMF-Metafile-String-Parser/README.md

 # Notes

-  - This class is not tested properly and built for personal usage of contributor.
-Cannot guarantee the outcome of processed results.
+  - This class is built for personal usage of its contributor.
+Cannot guarantee the consequences of uses.
-    - Parse for SmallTextOut is not working properly now.
-    - Parse for DrawString is not tested yet.